opctl/opctl/website/docs/opspec/reference/types/string.md

 - are coerced according to [string coercion](#coercion)

 ### Initialization
-String typed values can be constructed from a literal or templated object.
+String typed values can be constructed from a literal or templated string.

 A templated string is a string which includes one or more value reference.
 At runtime, each reference gets evaluated and replaced with it's corresponding value.